paketo-buildpacks/dotnet-core/rfcs/0000-buildpack-yml-to-env-var.md

    source control, in the form of `project.toml`.

 ## Implementation
-The proposed environment variables for Go Build are as follow:
+The proposed environment variables for Dotnet are as follow:

 #### BP_DOTNET_FRAMEWORK_VERSION
 ```shell